AAP127/cse15l-lab-reports/lab-report-5-week-10.md

 ![Change2](week_10_source/CodeChange2.PNG)

-*This would be the relevant section to make the afforementioned changes in my implementation.
+* This would be the relevant section to make the afforementioned changes in my implementation.
+The counter could be created after line 51, and the logic to continue or finish parsing could be implemented before line 53.

 Implementing this parenthesis-checking system would allow my program to not stop before a link is actually finished, leading to proper link parsing.